sctanf/lightvision/README.md

 Clean up Windows by simply replacing crucial parts of it with inferior solutions!
 Lightvision replaces things with Rainmeter and AutoHotKey instead.

+---

+Inspiration and/or some AHK code from Jon Seppanen's [RainTaskbar](https://github.com/jonseppanen/RainTaskbar) and [Raindock](https://github.com/jonseppanen/Raindock) :>